 The current owner will have up to seven days to respond to your request.
 If they don’t, you can claim the listing directly.

-“Setting up a Google Business Profile listing is relatively straightforward, but many brands don’t realize that’s just the starting point,” said Rambod Yadegar, President of HawkSEM.
+“Setting up a Google Business Profile listing is relatively straightforward, but many brands don’t realize that’s just the starting point,” says Rambod Yadegar, President and co-founder of HawkSEM.

 “To leverage the power of your listing, you need to actively manage it by consistently creating fresh content, posts, and updates.
 This shows Google you’re engaged and providing ongoing value to your customers and local community.
 That’s what ultimately helps you rank higher and attract more customers.”

-11 tips to improve your local search ranking with Google Maps SEO
+11 tips to improve your Google Maps SEO local search ranking

 Improving your local ranking with Google Maps SEO involves optimizing your Google Business Profile.